4 Innovative Strategies For High Volume Hiring

 How does this technology work?
 Upon entering a job description of a current req, the talent rediscovery algorithm will automatically screen every resume in your ATS to find the most qualified matches.

 This type of HR technology is especially useful in today’s unpredictable labor market.
 Many organizations are focused on reskilling and developing internal talent to fit open job requisitions.
 Gain better visibility into your workforce with talent intelligence to understand the skills already within your current talent pool.

 Strategy #3: Use technology to automate resume screening

 On average, 75% of the resumes a typical high volume job posting receives are considered unqualified.

 When you’re hiring for thousands of open positions a year, this adds up to hundreds of wasted hours skimming through unqualified resumes.
 While screening hundreds of resumes can be mind-numbing for human recruiters, it’s exactly the type of pattern matching AI was designed for.

-Software that use AI to screen resumes analyzes the resumes of existing employees to learn the qualifications of a job and then ranks and grades new candidates who fit the criteria (e.g., from A to D).
+Talent intelligence software uses AI to screen resumes by analyzing the resumes of existing employees to learn the qualifications of a job.
+From there, candidates who fit the criteria are then ranked and graded from A to D.

 Using AI for high volume hiring makes sense because AI requires a lot of data to be accurate.
 By automating manual resume screening, organizations such as retailers have reduced their time to hire by 75%.